Terpenes

 Use this guide as a plain-language reference when reading product labels, comparing menus, or asking better questions at a dispensary.
 Terpenes help describe aroma, flavor, and profile direction, but they do not guarantee a specific effect.

-• Direction How people commonly describe the profile
+• Direction How people commonly describe the overall profile.

 Important first